AdedeNyodero/MastersDissertation_HIVDataAnalysis/README.md

 This dissertation was conceptualized, written and submitted between May 2025 to July 2025

 The steps of my work that used custom Python code are:
-1. Strand-Specific BAM Coverage Analysis of pooled datasets (Code: LogCoverage_and_Coverage_ratios.py)
+1. Strand-specific BAM Coverage Analysis of pooled datasets (Code: LogCoverage_and_Coverage_ratios.py)
 2. Summary plot of read percentages from pooled datasets (Code: Summary_of_Pacbio_read_percentages.py)
-3. Strand-Specific BAM Coverage Analysis of individual datasets (Code: PerSample_LogCoverage_and_Coverage_ratios.py) 4.
+3. Strand-specific BAM Coverage Analysis of individual datasets (Code: PerSample_LogCoverage_and_Coverage_ratios.py)
+4. Strand-specific analysis of reads that span user defined HXB2 genomic regions (Code: Analysis_of_reads_spanning_fiveprime_U3_R_region.py)